Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 I actually believe that every network ought to televise these rallies on every channel.

-But I that I mean the everyday ordinary American voter than by being mocked by a bunch of stupid and smug about it, overpaid metrosexual comedians, and whoever their guests are.
+But I mean, the everyday ordinary American voter than by being mocked by a bunch of stupid and smug about it, overpaid metrosexual comedians and whoever their guests are.

-I mean, I think that'd be a great thing to uh get voter turnout these um rallies where they don't have enough porta potties.
+I mean, I think that'd be a great thing to get voter turnout, these rallies.

-Welcome back, Rush Limbaugh, behind the golden EIB microphones serving humanity, executing assigned host duties flawlessly.
+Welcome back, Rush Limbaugh, behind the golden EIB microphone, serving humanity, executing assigned host duties flawlessly.

-Uh, we had a call a moment ago from a woman who said that the professor is demanding that students grab three people to go early vote for course credit.
+We had a call a moment ago from a woman who said that the professor is demanding that students grab three people and go early vote for course credit.

-I said, Well, I've heard about this variation of this in Ohio, and here it is in Cincinnati.com.
+I said, well, I've heard about this variation of this in Ohio.

-Three van loads of Hughes Hascruel students were taken last week during screw hours to vote.
+Three van loads of Hughes has scruple students were taken last week during scruple hours to vote.

 They were given sample ballots only for Democrat candidates, and then they were taken for ice cream.